pedrorodrigues1997/vehicle-backend/Readme.md

 ### 1. Register a Vehicle

+Install the following python library so that the python scripts can connect to the EMQX Broker

+    pip install paho-mqtt

+Start running the backend program by running the following class

+    VehicleBackendApplication

 In **pythonMqttClients**, use **001Register.py** to simulate a vehicle registration.

 The backend is subscribed to the following topic